Free C2C crochet patterns (corner to corner crochet squares, letters + more)

 What yarn is best for C2C crochet?

-For most C2C projects, worsted weight (#4) acrylic or cotton-blend yarn is a great choice.
-It’s easy to work with, shows the “squares” clearly, and holds up well for blankets, pillows, and tote bags.
-If you want a softer blanket, a smooth acrylic works great.
-For coasters, placemats, and potholders, cotton yarn is usually best because it’s more heat-resistant and absorbs moisture better.
+For most C2C projects, worsted weight (#4) acrylic or cotton-blend yarn works well and shows the blocks clearly.
+For coasters, placemats, or potholders, cotton yarn is usually best because it handles heat and moisture better.

 Are these C2C crochet patterns free?

-Yes—all of my C2C crochet patterns are free on my blog.
+Yes!
+All of my C2C crochet patterns are available for free on my blog.

 More free crochet patterns